A Brief History of Rock Presbyterian Church

 On June 22, 2008, Rock Church voted unanimously to join with Mid-Atlantic Presbytery of the Evangelical Presbyterian Church.
 The EPC formed in 1981 and dissolved association with the former United Presbyterian Church, USA (the UPC and PCUS merged in 1983 to form the Presbyterian Church, USA).

 In the Fall 2015, the Evangelical Presbyterian Church gifted the Rock Presbyterian Church building and grounds to a majority of Westminster Prebyterian Church members.
-The membership, the Session, and the two pastors, Rev. Dr. Chris Leonard and the Rev. Debby Plumstead Marshall are now included in the South Presbytery of ECO.
+The membership, the Session, and the two pastors, Rev. Dr. Chris Leonard and the Rev. Debby Plumstead Marshall are now included in the ECO Presbytery of South Carolina.

 Rock Presbyterian Church Cemetery Preservation